karizabal/ratings-project/README.md

 > **Significance Level:** 0.05

-The observed statistic is **0.013** (rounded to three decimals).
+The observed statistic is **0.014** (rounded to three decimals).

-I test under the null using a permutation test of 5000 simulations. **The resulting p-value is 0.00**, and so I **reject** the null under a 0.05 significance level.
+I test under the null using a permutation test of 5000 simulations. **The resulting p-value is 0.00**, and so I **reject** the null at a 0.05 significance level.
 This result indicates that the average ratings of diet-specific recipes tend to be higher than nonspecific recipes.
-Ultimately, this may be attributed to the health benefits of maintaining a health-related diet, whether it be for boosted immunity, improved health, weight loss, muscle gain, etc.
+Ultimately, this may be attributed to the health benefits of maintaining a health-related diet, whether it be for boosted immunity, overall health, weight loss, muscle gain, etc.

 The plot below is the histogram containing the distribution of mean differences computed for the test, including the observed difference: